naeimzarei/fashionxproject/deliverables/functional-spec/functional-spec.md

 # Functional Specification

 ## User Types
 1. Shopper: shoppers are the fundamental user.
 They can only sign in to the shopper interface.
+The shopper interface is being designed by a team at Duke University.
 2. Influencer: influencers are shoppers that have the ability to post content.
 Influencers can log in to the shopper interface but shoppers cannot login to the influencer interface.
 3. Moderator: moderators are separate from shoppers and influencers.
 They have the ability to edit, approve, or reject influencer posts.
 Moderators cannot login to the shopper or influencer interfaces.
 4. Administrator: administrators are moderators with elevated privilege.
 They can grant or revoke moderator access to people.